Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Ghost River (Part 1)
-* description: Join Richard, Vivian, Shannon, and Joey as they make a game about a steamboat going down a ghost river.
-We set up the boat controls (and a cool ripple effect), and place the ghosts along the river in this stream.
-We'll continue adding the story for the ghosts in a later one!
-* youTubeId: 8nx1tnK-aDQ
-* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/8nx1tnK-aDQ.jpg

----

-* name: River Running
-* description: Join Richard, Shannon, Joey, and Vivian as we make a game about survival of the jumpiest!
-Use your left/right/down button to hop between logs and lilypads to avoid falling off the waterfall!
-Lilypads will sink if you stay on them too long though
-* youTubeId: JuCoH9CQwmY
-* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/JuCoH9CQwmY.jpg

----

 * name: Giraf-fight!
 * description: This stream was inspired by videos of Giraffes fighting, but no animals were harmed in the making of this game.
 Join Richard, Vivian, Daryl, Shannon, and Joey as they make a very important game.
 * youTubeId: 53L4lkAfsJQ
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
 * imageUrl: /static/advanced-stream/53L4lkAfsJQ.jpg

+---

+* name: Procedural Platformer Pt.
+1
+* description: Join Richard, Vivian, Shannon, and Joey as they make a very vertical platformer with randomly generated platforms.
+It also has a very macabre plot about collecting bones for an adorable ghost.
+We didn't quite finish this one so we'll probably be picking it up again next week.
+* youTubeId: cnDhMYK3vEY
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/cnDhMYK3vEY.jpg

 ---